The Peak Shopping Period for retail sales and for businesses of every measure Is the Holiday Season.

 1. Including Fresh Audience in Your Strategy

-For example, if you are showing me ads of a product I don’t know anything about, I’ll ignore them.
-So make sure your remarketing campaign targets an audience that is a bit familiar with your brand.
-Don’t make it a fresh experience for them.
+For example, if you are showing me ads for a product I don’t know anything about, I’ll ignore them.

 2. Overlooked Bids, Not Actually Monitoring Them

-The amount advertisers are willing to pay per click is CPC bid.
+The amount advertisers are willing to pay per click is a CPC bid.

 3. Sticking to That Old Technique